 Individuals who reside in their own home may need on-going supports.
-A supported living service is an individualized service that provides staff to assist and train individuals in all aspects of their life.
+A supported living service is an individualized service that is able to provide staff to assist and train individuals in all aspects of their life.
 SLS is required to provide 24 hour a day emergency assistance in addition to on-going supports.
-Regardless of an individual's disability, they are eligible for SLS as long as they have the income for rent, food and utilities.
-SCLARC provides SLS up to 24 hours per day, 7 days per week, hours are based on a case by case basis.
+Regardless of an individual's disability, they are eligible for SLS as long as they have the funds for rent, food and utilities.
+SCLARC provides SLS up to 24 hours per day, 7 days per week dependent on the individual needed support.